brendancooley/tpsp/tpsp.md

 The identified model enables two classes of counterfactuals.
 First, it allows me to quantify the "shadow of power" by comparing factual policies to those that would prevail if governments' counterfactually possessed zero military capability.
 These policies can then be fed into the model of the international economy to calculate the effect on trade flows, prices, and wages around the world.
 Would different trade blocs emerge in a coercion-free world?
 Which governments would benefit the most?
 In the model, consumers benefit from the liberalizing effect of foreign military coercion [@Antras2011].
 How large are these benefits?
 Whose citizens benefit the most from international power politics?
 How would relative changes to U.S. and Chinese military strength affect the international economy?

 The model also allows me to examine how domestic political economic changes (changes to government preferences) affect the salience of military coercion.
 Governments that value the welfare of consumers prefer to adopt lower barriers to trade.
 The returns to coercing these governments are smaller, because their ideal policies impose relatively small externalities on potential threatening governments.
 Military coercion plays a smaller role in influencing trade policy when governments are relatively liberal.
 Domestic political institutions are believed to effect trade policy preferences [@Rodrik1995; @Milner1999; @Milner2005].
 The model facilitates exploration of how domestic political change affects the quality of international relations and governments' propensity to threaten, display, and use military force against one another.

-Estimating the model and conducting the subsequent counterfactual exercises require knowledge of governments' trade policies, disaggregated at the trade partner level.
-While detailed data on a particular policy instrument (tariffs) are available to researchers, these are but one barrier governments can use to influence the flow of trade.
-In a companion paper [@Cooley2019b], I show how to measure aggregate directed trade policy distortions given data on cross-national prices, trade flows, and freight costs.
-I employ these measures of trade policy in this paper and use an identical model of the international economy to connect trade policy changes to international economic outputs.

-The method produces a matrix of trade barriers, in which the $i$, $j$th entry is the magnitude of policy barriers to trade an importing country $i$ imposes on goods from an exporting country $j$.
-In 2011, the estimated barriers were large, equivalent to a 81 percent import tariff on average.^[These results and the calibration choices that produce this value are discussed in more detail in Appendix NA.]
-They also reveal substantial trade policy discrimination, providing necessary variation to identify the model considered here.

 ## Literature